joelmoss/cheflow/README.md

 directory.
 The current version of the cookbook will determine if this upload should be frozen or not.
 If it is a dev version (ie. a patch release), then the uploaded cookbook is not frozen.

+### Apply

+    cheflow apply|a

+Apply the current Berksfile.lock file to the current Node cookbook's environment.

 ## Workflow